PHPOffice/PHPPresentation/docs/general.rst

 --------------------

 You can set the document information such as title, creator, and company name.
-Use the following functions:
+Use the following functions :

 .. code-block:: php